Digital Learning Definitions

 Higher education uses many variations of terms to describe slightly different digital learning modalities, such as: “in-person,” “online,” “hybrid,” “hyflex,” “synchronous,” “asynchronous,” and many more.
 These variations have long confused students, faculty, administrators, and the general public.

-WCET has examined this issue from the point of view of faculty, administrators, policy makers, and students.
-While there is general agreement on definitions, policies still differ.
-Meanwhile, students just want to know what the technology, in-person, and synchronous requirements are for their classes.
+WCET has examined this issue from the point of view of faculty, administrators, policy makers, and (most importantly) students.
+Our recent research shows:

 Recent Work in This Area